lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 **To do this:**
 - We’ll create one CSV file per block of the experiment.
-- These files will be stored in Unity’s **persistent data path** —a platform-specific folder where applications downloaded from a game store have permission to write data.
-It’s typically used for things like saveing game progress or settings; in our case, we’ll use it to store experimental data.
+- These files will be stored in Unity’s **persistent data path**, a platform-specific folder where applications downloaded from a game store have permission to write data.
+It’s typically used for e.g.,  saving game progress or settings; in our case, we’ll use it to store experimental data.

 An example implementation is included in `ExperimentHandler.cs`.
 The snippet below shows how to: